villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 def generate_sequence(num, axiom, rules):
     """
-    Generat an L-System sequence from a starting sequence (axiom), repeating a number (num) of times the replacements described by a dictionary (rules);
+    Generate an L-System sequence from a starting sequence (axiom), repeating a number (num) of times the replacements described by a dictionary (rules);
     """